Medicalization of Female Genital Mutilation

-Medicalization of FGM are “situations in which FGM is practiced by any category of health personnel, whether in a public or private clinic, at home or elsewhere” (World Health Organization, 2010).
-Doctors, assistant doctors, clinicians, nurses, midwives, trained traditional birth attendants and other personnel responsible for providing health care to the population, in both the private and public sectors, as well as retired health workers who continue to perform FGM/C. (World Health Organization, 2010)
+The medicalization of Female Genital Mutilation refers to “situations in which FGM is practiced by any category of health personnel, whether in a public or private clinic, at home or elsewhere” (World Health Organization, 2010).
+Doctors, assistant doctors, clinicians, nurses, midwives, trained traditional birth attendants and other personnel responsible for providing health care to the population, in both the private and public sectors, as well as retired health workers who continue to perform FGM/C. (ibid, 2010)

-With the exception of Egypt, where doctors are the main practitioners of FGM, it is mostly nurses and midwives who practice FGM in countries with a high rate of medicalization of FGM (Population Council report, February 2017, p.13).
+With the exception of Egypt, where doctors are the main practitioners of FGM, it is mostly nurses and midwives who practice FGM in countries with a high rate of medicalization of FGM (Population Council, 2017)

 Where is medicalization of FGM an issue ?

 “Drawing on self-reported data on medicalization from women aged 15-49 in 25 countries, we find that 74% of women who have undergone FGM/C report having been cut by a traditional practitioner.
 26% of women with FGM/C – totalling nearly 15 million women – report having been cut by a medical professional.
 Of these, 51% live in Egypt alone, and another 34% live in Sudan.
 Medicalization rates, defined as the percent of FGM/C performed by a medical professional (doctor, nurse, midwife, or other health care worker), are highest in 5 countries: Egypt (38%), Sudan (67%), Guinea (15%), Kenya (15%) and Nigeria (13%).
-Comparing data on mothers age 15- 49 and their daughters, rates of medicalization are rising substantially in all of these countries except Nigeria.” (p.10)
+Comparing data on mothers age 15- 49 and their daughters, rates of medicalization are substantially on the rise in all of these countries with the exception of Nigeria.” (p.10)

 An upward trend